We live in coastal Maine and have a ton of beaches within walking or biking distance, which is awesome because I LOVE the beach.

 Lower your expectations.
 That’s right: you — ahem, baby — will probably not “last” that long.
 Your beach “day” probably won’t really be a whole day.
 It may be a few hours or 45 minutes, so be prepared to leave the beach earlier than you had planned.

 Also, forget about books, adult beverages, or other such beachy self-indulgences.
 You’ll be too busy chasing after your baby/toddler, trying to stop her from eating sand (pro tip: it’s a lost cause), or changing sandy diapers to even think about diving into the ocean or escaping into that new beach read your neighbor just loaned you.
-You may have a baby or toddler who wants nothing to do other than lie on top of you (or nurse) the. entire. day.
+You may have a baby or toddler who wants to do nothing other than lie on top of you (or nurse) the. entire. day.
 Totally normal.

 Designate an oversized bag as your eternal beach bag.
 Keep it stocked with essentials so it’s always ready to go.
 This way you don’t have to constantly pack and unpack a beach bag every time you set out.